ssalvaterra/LIB-201/LIB201-Fall2021-narrative.md

 ### Cleaning Processes, Data, and Documentation

+**Metadata** - In addition to collecting item-level metadata and transcriptions for each letter, we tagged letters with various metadata tags to identify people, places, and other research points.
+The metadata gathered for this class will contribute to the Smith Papers Collection in <a href="https://athenacommons.muw.edu/smithpapers/">AthenaCommons, our institutional repository</a>.

+**Relational data** - Each letter was tagged to identify names of individuals mentioned.
+Because each letter referred to people differently (i.e. "Mother" v.
+"Sweetheart," or "Chris" v.
+"Christine"), we chose standardized names for identifiable people in the Smith family, and we reconciled names for people that were clearly the same, but had variations in spelling or transcription.
+For names that were not identifiable, too common (i.e. Mary, Elizabeth, Bill, etc.), or unclear, we cleaned the relational data that we could, and left the rest alone to preserve the diversity of the network.
+Our spreadsheets of <a href="https://docs.google.com/spreadsheets/d/1YJeDKaSWJwYFjgCT7rvsQgo52mrRe7ibo9Uqh7BS9qE/edit?usp=sharing">identified names is here</a>.

+**Text Cleaning** - we created stop words lists for different iterations of text analyses.
+An example of stopwords lists used in letters from Pauline to her children and letters from Sonny Boy during his basic training for WWII <a href="https://docs.google.com/document/d/1NHXxc9BZf7kstSOFQcdfGKK3EyD92HDqkHo7ww7G42c/edit?usp=sharing">can be found here.</a>

 <!--Text analysis
 - link to letters for WWII analyses - revisit list
 - link to stopwords and any other data